Can I Be Liable If My Car Is Rear-Ended In A Crash

 The National Highway Traffic Safety Administration (NHTSA) authorized several studies to better understand (a) why rear-end collisions happen so frequently, (b) what causes most rear-end crashes, and (c) who is typically involved in rear-end accidents.

-Distracted Driving: Distracted driving is a contributing factor in 87 percent of all rear-end car accidents.
+Distracted Driving: Distracted driving is a contributing factor in 87% of all rear-end car accidents.

 Looking Away From the Road: Taking your eyes off the road significantly increases the likelihood of a rear-end collision.
-64 percent of rear-end accidents involve a driver who glanced away from the road for two or more seconds.
+About 64% of rear-end accidents involve a driver who glanced away from the road for two or more seconds.

 Male Drivers: Men, particularly drivers between the ages of 24 and 35, are two times more likely than others to be involved in a rear-end collision.